 It’s no surprise to learn that by Tillman’s own admission, fellow Washingtonian Marvin Gaye had a big influence on him.
 Listen for those percussion layers on Tillman’s ‘5AM’, reminiscent of the legendary What’s Going On.

-Another staple of Australia’s neo-soul scene is the 30/70 collective.
+Another staple of the Australian scene is the 30/70 collective – one of the country’s most exciting neo-soul artists.
 Featuring the vocal talent of Allysha Joy (check out her solo stuff, too), 30/70 are known for their tight grooves, blending jazz and hip-hop elements.

 Their future soul sound takes off from the likes of Haitus Kayote, heading in a cosmic direction, with their latest record Fluid Motion even referencing elements of grime and dub.

 Hailing from LA, rapper and producer Swoon blends elements of R&B, hip-hop, and indie in his distinctive and clever music.
 His EP An Ending is great, but to get the full effect of this artist, you need to get on YouTube.